excitexcite/StarGame/README.md

 The main game's purpose is very simple: you are a pilot of a starship that explore the galaxy.
 Exploration is not a safe business, so you must be ready to protect yourself.
 Destroy all the enemies to get as much points as possible, and don't forget about useful bonuses.

+The latest application version you can get there: https://drive.google.com/drive/folders/1m_lnzSYr5_CseGzGivCkVP0lGLk1Nw2D

 ![alt text](img/screen1.png "Main menu")​
 ![alt text](img/screen2.png "About window - project crew")​
 ![alt text](img/screen3.png "User name pre-game input")​